 - Related Entries

-This section lays out the different ways in which legitimacy, understood normatively, can be seen as relating to political authority and political obligations.
+This section lays out the different ways in which legitimacy, understood normatively, can be seen as relating to political authority, coercion, and political obligations.

 The normative concept of political legitimacy is often seen as related to the justification of authority.
-To make sense of this interpretation of legitimacy, authority must be understood as a distinct concept.
-This view implies that effective or de facto authority can exist without being legitimate.
+The main function of political legitimacy, on this interpretation, is to explain the difference between merely effective or de facto authority and legitimate authority.

 John Locke put forward such an interpretation of legitimacy.
-Locke's starting-point is a state of nature in which all individuals are equally free in the sense that they possess equal political authority.
-As Rawls (2007: 129) characterizes Locke's understanding of the state of nature, it is “a state of equal right, all being kings.”
-Natural law, while manifest in the state of nature, is not sufficiently specific to rule a society and cannot enforce itself when violated.
+Locke’s starting-point is a state of nature in which all individuals are equally free to act within the constraints of natural law and no individual is subject to the will of another.
+As Rawls (2007: 129) characterizes Locke’s understanding of the state of nature, it is “a state of equal right, all being kings.”
+Natural law, while manifest in the state of nature, is not sufficiently specific to rule a society and cannot enforce itself when violated, however.
 The solution to this problem is a social contract that transfers political authority to a civil state that can realize and secure the natural law.
 According to Locke, and contrary to his predecessor Thomas Hobbes, the social contract thus does not create authority.
 Political authority is embodied in individuals and pre-exists in the state of nature.
 The social contract transfers the authority they each enjoy in the state of nature to a particular political body.

 While political authority thus pre-exists in the state of nature, legitimacy is a concept that is specific to the civil state.
 Because the criterion of legitimacy that Locke proposes is historical, however, what counts as legitimate authority remains connected to the state of nature.
 The legitimacy of political authority in the civil state depends, according to Locke, on whether the transfer of authority has happened in the right way.
-Specifically, it depends on individuals' consent: “no one can be put out of this estate and subjected to the political power of another without his own consent” (Locke 1980: 52).
-Anyone who has given their express or tacit consent to the social contract is bound to obey a state's laws (Locke 1980: 63).
+Whether the transfer has happened in the right way depends on individuals’ consent: “no one can be put out of this estate and subjected to the political power of another without his own consent” (Locke 1980: 52).
+Anyone who has given their express or tacit consent to the social contract is bound to obey a state’s laws (Locke 1980: 63).
 Locke understands the consent criterion to apply not just to the original institutionalization of a political authority—what Rawls (2007: 124) calls “originating consent”.
 It also applies to the ongoing evaluation of the performance of a political regime—Rawls (2007: 124) calls this “joining consent”.
-Note that while originating consent is necessarily express, joining consent may be tacit or express.

 This criterion of legitimacy is negative: it offers an account of when effective authority ceases to be legitimate.
-According to this account, whether an actual political regime is legitimate turns on whether it respects the constraints of the natural law.
-When a political authority oversteps the boundaries of the natural law, it ceases to be legitimate and, therefore, there is no longer an obligation to obey its commands.
-For Locke—unlike for Hobbes—political authority is thus not absolute.
-In fact, absolute political authority is necessarily illegitimate because it suspends the natural law.
+When a political authority fails to secure consent or oversteps the boundaries of the natural law, it ceases to be legitimate and, therefore, there is no longer an obligation to obey its commands.
+For Locke—unlike for Hobbes—political authority can thus not be absolute.

 William Edmundson formulates this way of linking authority and legitimacy via a condition he calls the warranty thesis: “If being an X entails claiming to F, then being a legitimate X entails truly claiming to F.” (Edmundson 1998: 39).
 Being an X here stands for “a state”, or “an authority”.
 And “to F” stands for “to create a duty to be obeyed”, for example.
 The idea expressed by the warranty thesis is that legitimacy morally justifies an independently existing authority such that the claims of the authority become moral obligations.

-In Hobbes' influential account, political authority does not exist in the state of nature.
-It can be created by the social contract and serves to ensure self-preservation which is threatened in a state of nature.
-Legitimate authority depends on the ability of a state to protect its citizens.
-Hobbes argues that it is rational for all to consent to a covenant that authorizes a sovereign who can guarantee their protection and to transfer their rights to a sovereign—an individual or a group of individuals.
+In Hobbes’ influential account, political authority is created by the social contract.
+In the state of nature, everyone’s self-preservation is under threat and this makes it rational for all, Hobbes argues, to consent to a covenant that authorizes a sovereign who can guarantee their protection and to transfer their rights to this sovereign—an individual or a group of individuals.
 When there is no such sovereign, one may be created by a covenant—Hobbes calls this “sovereignty by institution”.
-But it may also be created by the promise of all to obey a threatening power (“sovereignty by acquisition”; see Leviathan, chapter 17).
-According to Hobbes, once a sovereign is in place—both manners of creating a sovereign are equally legitimate—everyone is obligated to obey him.
-This holds at least for as long as the sovereign ensures their protection, as Hobbes believes that the natural right to self-preservation cannot be relinquished (Leviathan, chapter 21).
+But political authority may also be established by the promise of all to obey a threatening power (“sovereignty by acquisition”; see Leviathan, chapter 17).
+Both manners of creating a sovereign are equally legitimate.
+And political authority will be legitimate as long as the sovereign ensures the protection of the citizens, as Hobbes believes that the natural right to self-preservation cannot be relinquished (Leviathan, chapter 21).
 Beyond that, however, there can be no further questions about the legitimacy of the sovereign.
-In particular, there is no distinction between effective authority and legitimate authority in Hobbes' thought.
-It might even be argued that Hobbes fails to distinguish between legitimate authority and the mere exercise of power (Korsgaard 1997: 29; see chapter 30 of Leviathan, however, for an account of the quality of the sovereign's rule).
+In particular, there is no distinction between effective authority and legitimate authority in Hobbes’ thought.
+It might even be argued that Hobbes fails to distinguish between legitimate authority and the mere exercise of power (Korsgaard 1997: 29; see chapter 30 of Leviathan, however, for an account of the quality of the sovereign’s rule).

 Rousseau’s account of legitimacy is importantly different from Locke’s in that Rousseau does not attach normativity to the process through which a civil state emerges from the state of nature.
 Legitimate political authority is created by convention, reached within the civil state.
 Specifically, Rousseau suggests that legitimacy arises from the democratic justification of the laws of the civil state (Social Contract I:6; cf. section 3.3. below).

 For Kant, as for Hobbes, political authority is created by the establishment of political institutions in the civil state.
 It does not pre-exist in individuals in the state of nature.
-Yet some form of individual authority exists in the pre-civil social state, according to Kant.
-It is the moral authority of each individual qua rational being.
-Unlike Hobbes, Kant does not view political authority as created by a voluntary act.
-The social contract which establishes the civil state is not the result of a voluntary association, in which individuals come together to pursue ends that they share.
-Instead, in the pre-civil state individuals have a moral obligation—an imperfect duty—to form a civil state, and as rational and moral beings, they can recognize this duty.
+What exists in the pre-civil social state, according to Kant, is the moral authority of each individual qua rational being and a moral obligation to form a civil state.
 Establishing a civil state is “in itself an end (that each ought to have)” (Kant, Theory and Practice 8:289; see also Perpetual Peace, Appendix I).
-Kant regards the civil state—and the coercive political power it exercises—as a necessary first step toward a moral order (the “ethical commonwealth”).
+Kant regards the civil state as a necessary first step toward a moral order (the “ethical commonwealth”).
 It helps people conform to certain rules by eliminating what today would be called the free-riding problem or the problem of partial compliance.
 By creating a coercive order of public legal justice, “a great step is taken toward morality (though it is not yet a moral step), toward being attached to this concept of duty even for its own sake” (Kant, Perpetual Peace 8:376, notes to Appendix I; see also Riley 1982: 129f).

 Kant, unlike Hobbes, recognizes the difference between legitimate and effective authority.
 For the head of the civil state is under an obligation to obey public reason and to enact only laws to which all individuals could consent.
 If he violates this obligation, however, he still holds authority, even if his authority ceases to be legitimate.
 This view is best explained in relation to Kant’s often criticized position on the right to revolution.
 Kant famously denied that there is a right to revolution (Kant, Perpetual Peace, Appendix II; for a recent discussion, see Flikschuh 2008).
 Kant stresses that while “a people”—as united in the civil state—is sovereign, its individual members are under the obligation to obey the head of the state thus established.
 This obligation is such that it is incompatible with a right to revolution.
 Kant offers a transcendental argument for his position (Kant Perpetual Peace, Appendix II; Arendt 1992).
 A right to revolution would be in contradiction with the idea that individuals are bound by public law, but without the idea of citizens being bound by public law, there cannot be a civil state—only anarchy.
 As mentioned earlier, however, there is a duty to establish a civil state.
 Kant’s position implies that the obligation of individuals to obey a head of state is not conditioned upon the ruler’s performance.
 In particular, the obligation to obey does not cease when the laws are unjust.